-The new RED EPIC-W HELIUM 8K is capable of recording at 8k resolution with a frame rate of 30 frames per second, which is very impressive and is designed for serious post-production and color correction.
-Fans of rapid filming will appreciate the availability of filming with a frequency of up to 300 frames per second in the Red RAW format and up to 120 frames per second in the Avid DNXHD and Apple Prores formats.
-Yes, you heard right, the new camera can write in popular editing formats both exclusively and in parallel (Proxy) for rough editing right on the set.
-The innovation of the second generation of the camera line (DSMC2) is the support of the so-called LUT tables for more convenient monitoring of the final result with the REC709 curve right during operation.
-The camera also received a pair of front-mounted stereo microphones that interface directly with the movie camera's audio processor.
-Also, the switching logic of external interfaces and the design of the cooling system have changed, which made it possible to simplify the work with the camera and increase its performance.
-After conducting the first tests, we say that the noise in dark areas has really decreased (by about 20-35% compared to the previous Dragon matrix) and outperformed such a strong player as Arri Alexa at ISO such as: 800, 1600, 3200 ASA units.
-16 bit RAW - files at the same time feel great and give themselves enough to tighten up both in the area of highlights and shadows.
+The new RED EPIC-W HELIUM 8K is capable of recording at 8k resolution with a frame rate of 30 frames per second, which is very impressive and designed for serious post-production and color grading.
+Fans of rapid filming will appreciate the availability of shooting at a frequency of up to 300 frames / sec in Red RAW format and up to 120 frames per second in Avid DNXHD and Apple Prores formats.
+Yes, you heard right, the new camera can write in popular editing formats both exclusively and in parallel (Proxy) for rough cuts right on the set.
+An innovation of the second generation of the camera line (DSMC2) was the support of the so-called LUT tables for more convenient monitoring of the final result with the REC709 curve right during operation.
+The camera also received a pair of front-mounted stereo microphones that interfaced directly with the camera's audio processor.
+The logic of switching external interfaces and the design of the cooling system have also changed, which made it possible to simplify work with the camera and increase its performance.
+After doing the first tests, let's say that the noise in the dark areas really decreased (by about 20-35% compared to the previous Dragon matrix) and surpassed such a strong player as Arri Alexa at such ISOs as: 800, 1600, 3200 ASA units.
+16-bit RAW files feel great and allow themselves to be pulled up quite strongly in both highlights and shadows.

-1) New 8K sensor with reduced noise level for this class of devices
+1) New 8K sensor with reduced noise level for this class of devices;

-2) Video recording rate up to 300 frames per second.
+2) Video recording rate up to 300 frames per second;

-3) Support for LUTs
+3) Support for LUTs;

-4) Support for Avid DNXHD/HR and Apple Prores.
+4) Support for Avid DNXHD/HR and Apple Prores;